Interacting topological quantum chemistry of Mott atomic limits: MAL operators

 As discussed in Sec.~\ref{sec:hubbard square}, the Hubbard square has four orbitals placed at the corners transforming in the trivial representation of the site-symmetry group that can be adiabatically connected to a set of orbitals placed at the center of the square transforming in some irreps of the double group of $C_4$.
 This corresponds to transforming the creation operators in the basis of the $C_4$ operator eigenstates, which are labeled by the $C_4$ orbital eigenvalues $\ell=0, \pm \pi/2, \pi$.
 The double group of $C_4$ has four 1D spinful irreps~\cite{BilbaoElcoro:ks5574}, and they are pairwise degenerate due to TRS.
 We do not include spin-orbit coupling, and therefore the states at $\ell = \pm \pi/2$ are also degenerate by virtue of TRS.

-The non-interacting spectrum at half-filling and for $t_1>t_2$ has four-degenerate states lying at the Fermi level, with $C_4$ eigenvalues $\pm i$, corresponding to $\ell=\pm \pi/2$ (Fig.~\ref{fig:hubbardsquare_noninteracting_Repr}).
+The noninteracting spectrum at half-filling and for $t_1>t_2$ has four-degenerate states lying at the Fermi level, with $C_4$ eigenvalues $\pm i$, corresponding to $\ell=\pm \pi/2$ (Fig.~\ref{fig:hubbardsquare_noninteracting_Repr}).
 The operators creating electrons with $\ell=\pm \pi/2$ transform in the following irreps of $C^D_4$

 the symmetry eigenvalue of each operator under $C_4$ was given in Eq.~\eqref{eq:single part C4 transformation} and the character table of $C^D_4$ is in Tab.~\ref{tab:c4 double character table}.
 The physical irreps stemming from~\eqref{eq:basis for barE_1+barE_2} are then $^1 \bar{E}_1 \, ^2 \bar{E}_1$ and $^1 \bar{E}_2\, ^2\bar{E}_2$.